murkyl/isilon_smb_ca_switcher/README.md

 This script allows you to easily change an SMB share's continuous availability feature on and off.
 This script works with OneFS versions 8.0 and above and works both on and off cluster.

 ## Why is something like this necessary?
 OneFS, like Windows Server, can only enable the CA (continuous availability) feature during share creation.
 Once a share is created it is not possible to alter the CA feature flag without first deleting the share and creating it anew.
-THe problem with doing this manually is that any slight customizations to the share would have to be re-created on the new share as well and this could be troublesome especially if you have a lot of shares to work through.
+The problem with doing this manually is that any slight customizations to the share would have to be re-created on the new share as well and this could be troublesome especially if you have a lot of shares to work through.

 ## Usage
 The script needs to be run at least 2 times to modify the SMB shares.
 The first time the script is run, it will dump all the existing SMB shares including which Access Zone they belong to into 2 sections.
 One section for normal SMB shares and a second section for shares that already have the Continuous Availability feature enabled.
 Each share is written to its own line.